Eitan77/Open-Arduino-RC-Car/README.md

 * Rocker Switch - For turning the remote on and off

 #### Notes:
 The biggest design challenge of the remote was getting all the components to fit into the small formfactor.
 Although smaller than the Arduino Mega, the Uno takes up a considerable amount of space, and the placement of the other components was designed around it.
-Since the joysticks can move left and rick as well as up and down, there are alot of possible steering dynamics (One for forward/backward and the other for left/right, or each for one side of the car - tank steering).
+Since the joysticks can move left and right as well as up and down, there are alot of possible steering dynamics (One for forward/backward and the other for left/right, or each for one side of the car - tank steering).

 ## Mechanical Components